Spherical clustering in detection of groups of concomitant extremes: Numerical experiments

-In conclusion, the spherical clustering approach is an indispensable tool in the analysis of concomitant extremes in large dimensions.
-The two methods often produce similar results, but the $k$-principal-components method may be much better in the setting when the groups exhibit weak asymptotic dependence between many pairs of their components.
+In conclusion, the spherical clustering approach is a useful tool in the analysis of concomitant extremes in large dimensions.
+The two methods often produce similar results, but the $k$-pc method may be better in the setting when the groups exhibit weak asymptotic dependence between many pairs of their components.
+Importantly, it comes with a theoretical guarantee applicable in a much broader context, which is the main contribution of this work.